jonkemp/pick-util/README.md

 Type: `array` or comma separated list of `string` values or `function`
 Default: `none`

 Keys for the picked properties.
+Or a predicate indicating which keys to pick.

 ## License